-Facebook, Amazon and Alphabet (formerly Google) all feature amongst the fund’s top 10 investments and have propelled its performance over the past year.
-Performance was also boosted by the manager’s ‘growth’ style of investing which has largely been in favour since launch.
-We would like to see how the fund performs when his style is out of favour for a sustained period before considering it for our Wealth 150.
+Facebook, Amazon and Microsoft feature in the fund’s top ten investments.
+They’ve performed well over the past year and boosted the fund’s performance.
+These businesses have largely been in favour since the fund launched in 2013.
+We want to see how the fund performs over the longer term before considering it for our Wealth 150.

-Cormac Weldon aims to harness America’s entrepreneurial spirit by investing in a range of smaller companies whose potential has not yet been recognised by others.
-Investors should note that smaller companies are higher risk.
+Cormac Weldon tries to invest in smaller companies whose potential has not yet been recognised by others.
+Smaller companies are higher-risk than larger ones.

-The fund has outperformed its benchmark since launch in September 2014.
-Our analysis shows the manager’s stock selection has been integral to this, particularly amongst companies in the consumer goods, healthcare and industrials sectors.
-Cormac Weldon’s record prior to joining Artemis is a little more subdued, having performed in line with the benchmark for a number of years.
+The fund has performed better than its benchmark since launch in September 2014.
+Our analysis puts this down to the manager’s ability to select companies with strong prospects.
+His stock picking was particularly good in the consumer goods, healthcare and financial sectors.
+The manager’s track record before he joined Artemis is a little more subdued.
+He performed in line with the benchmark for a number of years.
 His fund currently does not feature on the Wealth 150 list of our favourite funds.

-This fund aims to track the performance of the FTSE USA Index, a broad index of around 650 large and medium-sized American companies.
+This fund tries to track the performance of the FTSE USA Index.
+It invests in more than 600 large and medium-sized American companies.

-Legal & General are one of the most conservative tracker fund managers.
-Almost all funds are fully physically replicated, which means they buy every stock in the index.
-This allows them to track the index precisely.
-This fund has tracked the index tightly and efficiently over both the short and longer term and it has lost little value due to annual charges.
-We continue to believe this fund is a good option for low-cost exposure to the US stock market.
+This fund invests in every company in the FTSE USA Index.
+It’s tracked the index tightly and efficiently over both the short and longer term, losing little value to annual charges.
+We think this fund is a great option for low-cost exposure to the US stock market.